Sumiinix/style-youtube-grid/README.md

 - **Custom Color Options**: Added support for customizing the colors of specific UI elements.
 - **Updated Settings Interface**: Made adjustments to the settings menu for better organization and usability.

-We value user feedback and aim to continue refining and adding features in future releases.

 # style-youtube-grid

 User style for YouTube